 Vetinari felt sympathy for the Goblins before the song was played, and in the opening pages, is discussing with Drumknott, his secretary, how terrible he finds their plight, that an entire race is regarded as vermin.
 And Vetinari is not a person typically known for having sympathy for anyone.

 Face Full of Alien Wing-Wong: Igor describes a tropical weevil that's been known to lay its eggs in people's brains, entering them through the ears and then exiting their skulls via the nostrils.
+Also, the Noodle Incident in which a crime was solved because something tried to lay eggs in Nobby's nose.

 Fantastic Racism: In spades, directed towards the goblins.
 They're officially seen as vermin, and killing them or even enslaving them and shipping them off to another continent is entirely legal.
 At the end of the book, most major powers are passing legislations to regard them as sapient and under the protection of common law.